larsendt/xhab-spot/notes/pcduino_status.md

 All of them have commit access to the github repositories under Dane's account.
 Use responsibly!

+The primary user is `xhab`.
+Ask Dane for the password (not putting it here since this document is public).

 ## Current status of each PCDuino

 **spot-1 is good to go!**